CHRIST555/net-metrics-viz/README.md

 ## About

-  The Network Metrics Visualizer monitors network devices in real time using SNMP, storing metrics in a time-series database and displaying them on a Grafana dashboard.
+  The Network Metrics Visualizer monitors network devices in real time using SNMP Exporter and a Windows Exporter Agent, storing metrics in a time-series database and displaying them on a Grafana dashboard.
   It detects issues like device downtime, throughput drops, and high latency, sending push notifications for alerts.
   All components run as Docker containers on a single VM, making deployment simple, portable, and easy to manage.